magento/devdocs/guides/v2.0/howdoi/checkout/checkout-intro.md.md

 github_link: howdoi/checkout/checkout-intro.md
 ---

 Checkout contains only user specific data.
-All the UI rendering can happen on frontend.
-Communication with server happens in model using asynchronous calls.
+All the UI rendering happens on frontend (browser).
+Communication with server happens in JS models using asynchronous calls.
 All views displays UI using templates.
-Subscribes action controllers to user actions.
-Subscribes to model state changes and reacts to them.

 Currently checkout has two steps
 * shipping
 * billing.